 Along with being a fine composer, Matt is also an excellent solo, orchestral, and chamber violinist.
 He began playing the violin at age 4 and composed his first classical composition in his teens while studying music theory at the Northwest School of the Arts, Humanities, and Environment.
 Later, he spent 2 years at the Evergreen State College where he studied Western Literature and Computer Science.
 Following this he transferred to the University of Washington School of Music and in 1991 earned a degree in Violin Performance while studying with the internationally renowned soliost, teacher, orchestral and chamber musician Steven Staryk.
 He previously studied with violinists Walter Schwede, Gwen Thompson, Mara Dvonch, Emanuel Zetlin, Denes Zsigmondy, Mari Nakamura, and Dr. Shinichi Suzuki, founder of the Suzuki Method.
-Matt studied music theory and composition with Ken Benshoof, Diane Thome, and James Beale at the University of Washington and privately with William McGreal and James William Clarke who also coaches him in piano and conducting.
-Matt is currently taking voice lesson from Jeffrey Moidel.
+Matt studied music theory and composition with Ken Benshoof, Diane Thome, and James Beale at the University of Washington and privately with William McGreal and James William Clarke who also coached him in piano and conducting, and voice lessons from Jeffrey Moidel.

 Matt has been a soloist with many orchestras featuring performances of the Brahms